 About

-I have a varied background: 6+ years as a classroom teacher (including special ed and bilingual / ESL), 8 years as a parent-child developmental therapist and Floortime clinician, and 2+ years homeschooling my own child.
+I have a varied background: 6+ years as a classroom teacher (including special ed and bilingual / ESL), 8 years as a parent-child developmental therapist and Floortime practitioner, and 2+ years homeschooling my own child.
 I also have experience as a community organizer, adult educator, and circle keeper.

 Fun facts: I’ve been a parent for 16 years; I’m also a proud cat servant.
 I’m from Chicago, but I live in the Sonoran desert, where I love birding, hiking, gardening and foraging.
-I’m a former dance major and karaoke fanatic - I love to get silly and infuse my work with music and movement.
+I’m a former dance major and karaoke freak - I love to get silly and infuse my work with music and movement.

 I’m an award-winning writer and public speaker.
 I’m an education fanatic with 2 master’s degrees, and I’m always learning more via voracious reading, taking workshops, working with my mutual aid group, and taking part in grassroots education.
+Mental health is a top priority - I’ve spent most of my adult life in therapy, support groups, and engaging in other healing practices like energy work, neuroplasticity meditation, and transformative justice circles.

 “When the true leader leads, the people say ‘We did it ourselves.’” - Laotzi